Cardiac Rehabilitation Phase IV: Long-Term Lifestyle Change

 - Continue exercising to regain your physical function.

-Phase III programs are usually held at a community facility or at home and will be tailored to your specific needs.
+Phase IV programs are usually held at a community facility or at home and will be tailored to your specific needs.

-Regular communication with your rehab staff or doctor for periodic reviews and assessments is an important part of phase III.
+Regular communication with your rehab staff or doctor for periodic reviews and assessments is an important part of phase IV.
 Your progress will be monitored by several rehab staff members.
-The number of phase III rehab sessions you have each week will vary depending upon the structure of your particular program.
+The number of rehab sessions you have each week will vary depending upon the structure of your program.

 Your rate of recovery depends on age, gender, and other health conditions.
-Depending upon your condition and how you respond to rehab, you may stay in a particular phase or move back and forth among the various phases.
-There is no set length of time that you must stay in a specific phase.
+Depending upon your condition and how you respond to rehab, you may stay in a certain phase or move back and forth among the phases.
+There is no set length of time that you must stay in a certain phase.

-Phase III focuses on making lifestyle changes part of your everyday life.
+Phase IV focuses on making lifestyle changes part of your everyday life.

 - Ask for written instructions—including how fast your heart rate should be—so you can easily refer to them as you become more independent.